thomi97/PVL-MWT/spring-mwt/src/Readme.md

+# HINT
+### There might be an issue with the delete function, u sometimes have to reload the page after adding a new apartment
+(couldn't fix it yet unfortunately)

 ## Requirements
-install and run docker and maven
+install docker and maven

-## build docker image
-mvn install

-## run docker image
-execute Dockerfile

 ## create network
 docker network create mynet

 ## run docker-compose
-execute docker-compose.yml
+run the docker-compose.yml file in the root directory